 There are two considerations when it comes to importing campaigns and funds.

 - If your source file contains a campaign column, and you have a campaign in Kindful with the same name, the import will update the existing campaign

 - If campaigns in your source file are not consistent with campaigns in Kindful, new campaigns will be created

 - The Import Wizard will assign transactions without a specified fund name or campaign name to a "General" fund or "General" campaign

 If any of the following applies to you, we recommend you go a different route to import your data.
 Please contact us to learn more about our Custom Services.

-- If you could use expert advice and best practices mapping your specific data to Kindful
+- If you could use expert advice and best practices matching your specific data to Kindful

-- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or cause teams
+- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or crowdfunding teams

 - If you need to import campaign data other than campaign name

 The types of files and formatting you use are the most important piece to importing your data correctly.
 Please make sure you follow our guidelines.

 - The Import Wizard ONLY accepts CSV files

-- Please use our templates – copy data from your files into the templates we provide (you can download them at the bottom)
+- Please use our templates – copy data from your files into the templates we provide.
+These can be downloaded in the import flow within Kindful

 - The maximum file size accepted is 256MB

 - The first row needs to contain the field names (e.g. First Name, Email, Mobile Phone)